alancrawford/Smolyak/README.md

 Below is an example of how to use module to:

 1. Create a Smolyak Kernel
-2. Define Smolyak Basis functions of an Interpolating Smolyak Polynomial on the Smolyak Grid
-3. Create and evaluate the Smolyak Polynomial
+2. Create and evaluate the Smolyak polynomial

 ```
 using Smolyak